MonolithProjects/ansible-github_actions_runner/README.md

 # Personal Access Token
 access_token: "{{ lookup('env', 'PERSONAL_ACCESS_TOKEN') }}"

+# Is it runner for organization or not
+runner_org: false

 # Account used for Runner registration (GitHub Repository user with admin rights or Organization owner)
 # github_account: "youruser"